-The value of AuditOptionType MUST be one of the following:
+The value of AuditO ntionType MUST be one of f the following: The value or Addito priorrype 11001 00 ronowing.

 AuditOptionType Purpose

 CrashOnAuditFail This audit option specifies whether the client shuts down if it is unable to log security events.
 If this security setting is enabled, it causes the client to stop if a security audit cannot be logged for any reason.

 FullPrivilegeAuditing This audit option specifies whether the client generates an event when one or more of these privileges are assigned to a user security token:

 1. AssignPrimaryTokenPrivilege

 2. AuditPrivilege

 3. BackupPrivilege

 4. CreateTokenPrivilege

 5. DebugPrivilege

 6. EnableDelegationPrivilege

 7. ImpersonatePrivilege

 8. LoadDriverPrivilege

 9. RestorePrivilege

 10. SecurityPrivilege

 11. SystemEnvironmentPrivilege

 12. TakeOwnershipPrivilege

 13. TcbPrivilege

 AuditBaseObjects This security setting specifies whether to audit the access of global system objects.
 If this audit option is enabled, it causes system objects, such as mutexes, events, semaphores, and DOS devices, to be created with a default system access control list (SACL) .
 Only named objects are given a SACLs; SACL are not given to objects without names.
 If the Kernel Object audit subcategory is also enabled, access to these system objects is audited.

 AuditBaseDirectories The AuditBaseDirectories option specifies that named kernel objects (such as mutexes and semaphores) are to be given SACLs when they are created.
 AuditBaseDirectories affects container objects while AuditBaseObjects affects objects that cannot contain other objects.